Happy New Year!

 You may find it helpful to track how much and what types of food you are eating.
 There are dozens of phone apps available to help you eat better.
 You can use them to track meals, help count the number of calories you’ve consumed, get meal suggestions and create your own meals.
 Most basic apps are free, with more advanced versions available for a price.

 The top nutrition apps have vast databases of food items that allow you to easily log what you ate and automatically generate calorie counts, as well as measurements of fat, carbohydrates, sodium, sugar, vitamins and minerals.
 With some apps, you can even use your phone’s camera to scan the barcode on the food item, sparing you the hassle of having to type it in.

 These apps are a good tool to keep track of what you eat and can help you identify possible culprits if you find your weight creeping up.
 For patients with a health condition such as hypertension, high cholesterol or diabetes, food-tracking apps can be extremely beneficial tools by helping you track and manage your sodium, sugar and fat intake.

 Take it Slow and Steady

-When we gain unwanted pounds, it doesn’t happen overnight – it happens over time, sometime years.
+When we gain extra pounds, it doesn’t happen overnight – it happens over time as we get older.
 And just like we don’t gain it all overnight, we can’t lose it all at once either.
 Effective weight loss – when the pounds come off and stay off – happens gradually over time.
 No matter what approach you choose, healthy weight loss is based on healthier eating, portion control and regular exercise.
 Focusing on those fundamentals and avoiding fad diets or ones that are built around depriving you of everything you like to eat, are the keys to long-term success.